mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 3

 Dialogflow support enums to create an easier concept of available input parameters on an intent.
-Create your own intent _iceCreamFlavour_ with all the avilable flavours of Drone's Cream.
+Create your own intent _iceCreamFlavour_ with all the available flavours of Drone's Cream.

 <a name="task4"></a>